yonixw/MangaPrinter/README.md

 ## The process explained with pictures:

-1. Import all image files and let the program auto detect doubles:
+1. Import all images and let the program auto-detect doubles, and alert you about common issues:

 ![](https://raw.githubusercontent.com/yonixw/MangaPrinter/master/ReadmeImages/v2_1.png)